nathalieroemer/nathalieromer/content/publication/index.md

 #### Working papers
 - Effects of written self-promotions on gender bias and decision quality (with [Marina Schröder](https://www.inec.uni-hannover.de/de/schroeder)){{< spoiler text="Abstract" >}}Written self-promotion is crucial in numerous decision-making scenarios, including job applications, securing funds for start-ups, or academic grant proposals.
-In two experiments, we study the effects of written self-promotions agents provide to decision-makers on decision quality and gender bias.
+In two experiments, we study the effects of self-promotions written by applicants on decision-makers, focusing on decision quality and gender bias.
 We show that providing such self-promotions slightly improves decision quality.
 Concerning gender bias, we find that self-promotions do not induce a gender bias that harms women.
 Moreover, the provision of selfpromotions can even eliminate pre-existing gender bias when no other performance signals are available.{{< /spoiler >}}